daos-stack/daos/src/vos/README.md

 The PMDK team has proposed one solution, in which every thread has its own copy of the tree that, which would be kept in-sync with the help of an insert-only, lock-free, singly-linked list, to which all memory ranges (only offset and size) are appended.

 A second approach is to use copy-on-write, where writes do not change existing nodes, but rather create a new node at a new location for providing updates.
-Once the update is successful, the tree‚s pointers point to the new node, rather than the old node, and reclaim space by freeing old nodes.
+Once the update is successful, the tree's pointers point to the new node, rather than the old node, and reclaim space by freeing old nodes.
 The primary benefit of this approach is that updates happen at a separate location without touching the original tree structure.
 This facilitates discarding all the latest updates to the tree without causing persistent memory leaks.
 In this case, discarding updates on failure would mean simply discarding all allocated objects for the new updates, as there was no modification to existing data.